POSSF/POSSF/_networks/JafarRezaei.md

 ---

 I'm Jafar Rezaei (SayJeyHi) - currently I am a senior frontend engineer at a company callled Hoory it is an AI assistant and located in Armenia.
-I wrote two books to make learning javascript and reactjs easier, they are open source and available in Mariotek github repository.
+I wrote two books to make learning JavaScript and React.js easier, they are open source and available in Mariotek GitHub repository.